powerhome/playbook/playbook-website/app/views/guides/getting_started/rails_&_react_setup.md

 ---
 title: Ruby & React Setup
 icon: object-intersect
-description: The most flecibility with the fusion of RoR and React and the power of 100+ highly customizable ViewComponents.
-Build design driven UI in Rails with ViewComponents.
+description: The most flexibility with the fusion of RoR and React and the power of 100+ highly customizable View Components.
+Build design driven UI in Rails with View Components.
 ---

 Integrate Playbook's design system seamlessly into your Rails and React app with the Playbook Ruby Gem and React components.
 Get started today with our easy-to-follow tutorial.